rafasixteen/Dont_Fall/README.md

   - [Contributing](#contributing)

 ## Features
-- **Recoil-Powered Movement**: Control your character using the powerful recoil of a shotgun.
+- **Recoil-Powered Movement**: Control your character using the recoil of a shotgun.

 - **Randomized Obstacles**: Navigate through the game environment filled with randomly spawned obstacles.